python-boilerplate/uv-template/docs/features/code_quality/pytest.md

 ---

-## Features
+## Important

+!!! warning "!"
     - For testing asynchronous functions, the [pytest-asyncio](https://pytest-asyncio.readthedocs.io/en/latest/) extension is added, which makes it easy to write and run async tests alongside regular ones.

 ---